• Skip to main content

 Streusel in a clear glass bowl.

-1. Top each cookie with about a tablespoon of streusel, most of it in the center of the cookie.
+1. Top each cookie with streusel, concentrating most in the center.

 Cookie dough topped with streusel on a baking sheet.

-1. Bake for 12-14 minutes or until the edges are lightly golden and the centers are still soft.
-The cookies will firm up as they cool, so it’s better to underbake slightly than overbake.
+1. Bake 12-14 minutes until the edges are lightly golden and the centers are still soft.

 Baked coffee cake cookies on a baking sheet.